-Arancini Ham and Cheese are deliciously plump stuffed saffron rice balls filled with ham, provolone, mozzarella and deep fried.
+Arancini are deliciously plump stuffed saffron rice balls filled with ham, provolone, mozzarella, and deep-fried.
 Arancini are originally from Sicily and my version is simple to make and coated with fresh breadcrumbs making them extra crispy and simply exquisite.

 Author: Vincenzo's Plate

 Extra-Virgin Olive Oil

 and stir it into the oil.
 Leave it to become golden brown and add the